sanjaychikkala/Landing-page/README.md

 💡 What I Learned
-   Creating responsive layouts using flex/grid systems Designing with accessibility and mobile-first principles Optimizing for performance and SEO basics in static websites
+   Creating responsive layouts using flex/grid systems, Designing with accessibility and mobile-first principles, Optimizing for performance and SEO basics in static websites..